lxtGH/lxtGH/README.md

 My published works are on my [homepage](https://lxtgh.github.io/), and I am open to discussing potential remote collaborations on research.
 Feel free to contact me via email at xiangtai94@gmail.com.

-I love coding and building universal/larger/efficient models (pure vision and multi-modal large language models).
+I love coding and building universal, larger, efficient models (pure vision and multi-modal large language models).

 Moreover, most of my works, including the ones I have profoundly contributed to, are open-sourced on GitHub.